ray-project/ray/doc/tutorial.md

 Whereas in regular Python, calling `add(1, 2)` would return `3`, in Ray, calling `add.remote(1, 2)` does not actually execute the task.
-Instead, it adds a task to the computation graph and immediately returns an object ID to the output of the computation.
+Instead, it adds a task to the computation graph and immediately returns the object ID for the output of the computation.

 ```python